Simon Clarke grew up and now lives in the St Ives area of Cornwall,

 Subsequent projects have engaged with new locations and their intrinsic

-social and cultural realities.
-Over the last four years Simon has visited
+social realities.
+Over the last four years Simon has visited South Africa

-South Africa to do research for a book on South African photography.
-This has enabled him to also develop photographic essays from the Highveld and Cape locations.
-Significantly he has met iconic photographers such as the late David Goldblatt, Omar Badsha, Roger Ballen and Paul Weinberg amongst others.
+to do research for a book on South African photography.
+This has also enabled him to develop photographic essays on the Highveld and Cape.
+He has been fortunate to meet many iconic photographers such as the late David Goldblatt, Omar Badsha, Roger Ballen, Jo Ractliffe and Paul Weinberg.
 Simon is the author of commissioned art and design publications and self-published books on his photography and digital projects (surreal explorations into environment, industry, science and the future).
 He has exhibited and lectured internationally and his work is featured in a number of international publications.